Do I need an ICD?

 Comparison with transvenous ICD

 But S-ICDs are not for everyone who needs an ICD.
-S-ICDs are larger than the traditional ones.
+S-ICDs are larger than traditional ones.
 Because of their size, some patients are not eligible to receive an S-ICD.

-Implantation urgery
+Implantation Surgery

 Implantation may require an overnight hospital stay, or you may have it done as an outpatient.
 It is usually done with general anesthesia.
 Using a 4-5 inch incision, the doctor will place the pulse generator just below the left armpit.
 The electrode that is attached to the device is threaded across the rib cage above the heart and is put in place under the skin.
 The S-ICD will then be tested while patients are still under general anesthesia.